SaurabhChawla100/spark-radiant/docs/dynamicFilterInSpark.md

 df2.show()
 ```

-Note - Will add few more optimization in future.
+Note - Will add few more optimization in near future.

 1) Push down the dynamic filter to the FileSourceScan / Datasource to read only the filter records, This will reduce
    the pressure on the Disk I/O.